ppy/osu-wiki/wiki/Tournaments/COE/COE_2026/en.md

 Physical and monetary prizes are yet to be determined.

-### 2. Requirements
+### Requirements

-#### 2.1 Game requirements
+#### Game requirements

-articipants are not allowed to use custom skin elements to alter core gameplay elements or mechanics.
+Participants are not allowed to use custom skin elements to alter core gameplay elements or mechanics.
 Any modifications to the game not intended by the developer are also strictly forbidden.

 osu!(lazer) will be used throughout the whole tournament, in the osu! game mode.
 Participants are expected to always perform updates as prompted by the game.

-#### 2.2 Punctuality
+#### Punctuality

 Should a participant not be present at the allotted match time for check-in and matches they will be given a forfeit loss.
 Participants are also expected to keep the match running fluently and without intentional delays.
 Excessive match delays results in penalties being applied at the discretion of the referee.

-#### 2.3 Drivers and setup
+#### Drivers and setup

 During the stages of the tournament that are played in a LAN setting participants are required to inform tournament officials ahead of time which drivers they need for their equipment.
 Only open source and drivers supplied by the manufacturer are allowed to be used.